infinite-table/infinite-react/www/content/docs/learn/rows/using-row-info.page.md

 - `dataSourceHasGrouping` - type: `true`
 - `isGroupRow` - type: `false`
 - `indexInAll` - like the above
 - `indexInGroup` - type: `number`.
-The index of the row in the its parent group.
+The index of the row in its parent group.
 - `groupKeys` - type: `any[]`, but usually it's actually `string[]`.
 For normal rows, the group keys will have all the keys starting from the topmost parent down to the last group row in the hierarchy (the direct parent of the current row).

 ```txt